 Don’t be afraid to get out there and create community over competition, and raise each other up.

 When you’re first growing your business, it can be tempting to avoid paying for tools or technology because you’re trying to keep your profit margins up.

 But especially in a business where your creativity is everything, you need to take advantage of every opportunity to make time-consuming tasks easier.

 Until recently, the wedding industry had really outdated systems—nothing for the modern couple or planner.

-Aisle Planner has allowed us to scale our marketing, sales, and project management processes, while Honeybook has allowed us to simplify our contracts, invoices, and payments.
+Aisle Planner has allowed us to scale our marketing, sales, and project management processes, while Honeybook’s client management software for small businesses has allowed us to simplify our online contracts, online invoices, and payments.

 Leveraging both of these systems has given us the ability to build a team, because everyone is operating on the same systems.
 By streamlining our operations with technology, it helps us keep consistency, process, and quality with all of our team members.

 Keep your eye open for new tools as they come available, but don’t chase every shiny new object.
 Value whatever tool will ultimately save you time.

 The beauty of when you finally are in a place where you’ve hired the right people, laid the groundwork for an amazing culture, created a community mindset, and put your systems in place, you’re ready to watch your team blossom and grow.